Crouzon syndrome: Treatment

 Abnormal fusion of the skull bones is characteristic of Crouzon syndrome.

 Surgery is typically used to prevent the closure of sutures of the skull from damaging the brain's development.
 Without surgery, blindness and intellectual disability are typical outcomes.
 Without treatment, Crouzon syndrome can cause hearing and vision loss, exposure keratitis or conjunctivitis, drying of the cornea, hydrocephalus, sleep apnea, and breathing problems.
 To move the orbits forward, surgeons expose the skull and orbits and reshape the bone.
 To treat the midface deficiency, surgeons can move the lower orbit and midface bones forward.
 Additionally, surgery can be performed to relieve pressure inside the skull, fix a cleft lip or palate, correct a malformed jaw, straighten crooked teeth, or correct eye problems.

 People with Crouzon syndrome tend to have multiple sutures involved, most specifically bilateral coronal craniosynostoses, and either open vault surgery or strip craniectomy (if the child is under 6 months) can be performed.
 In the latter scenario, a helmet is worn for several months following surgery.

 Once treated for the cranial vault abnormalities, Crouzon patients generally go on to live a normal lifespan.

 Epidemiology

 Incidence of Crouzon syndrome is currently estimated at 1.6 out of every 100,000 people.
 It is the most common craniostenosis syndrome.

 History

 Crouzon syndrome was first described by Octave Crouzon in 1912.
 He noted the affected patients were a mother and her daughter, implying a genetic basis.

+In popular culture

+The 2024 memoir A Face for Picasso: Coming of Age with Crouzon Syndrome by Ariel Henley covers her and her twin sister's life with the syndrome.